ibm-cloud-docs/appid/about.md

 {{site.data.keyword.appid_short_notm}} is based on a set of well-known, industry standard protocols and specifications that are frequently found in both enterprise and and consumer facing applications, the OAuth 2.0 Authorization Framework and Open ID Connect.
 OAuth 2.0 is used to obtain and verify authorization for accessing protected resources.
 On top of that, Open ID Connect adds a layer of a authentication and identity protection to your application.

 See section 5.4 of the {{site.data.keyword.appid_short_notm}} software product compatibility report to review a complete list of [certifications](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=BF31C8008D7C11E59F9AD7336D7D0FFB).
-In addition to the certifications, {{site.data.keyword.appid_short_notm}} is also compliant in the following specifications: Oauth 2.0, OpenID Connect, JSON Web Token (JWT), JSON Web Signature (JWS), System for Cross-domain Identity Management (SCIM).
+In addition to the certifications, {{site.data.keyword.appid_short_notm}} is also compliant in the following specifications: OAuth 2.0, OpenID Connect, JSON Web Token (JWT), JSON Web Signature (JWS), System for Cross-domain Identity Management (SCIM).

 ## Regional high-availability